 Ricochet (Bowie): from Let's Dance.
 Despite notes on the cover of the Ricochet video mentioning a live version, this song has never been performed on stage.

 Right (Bowie): from Young Americans.
 On the Rykodisc re-release, 'Right' has been remixed, as the backup vocalists sing to the left and right channels, whereas on the original they sing to a central position (also see 'Fascination' and 'Win').
 Furthermore, the Rykodisc version has been slowed down by 2.7%.
 As both the original and Rykodisc versions last 4'16", effectively the reissue fades out four seconds earlier.
-On later reissues the original mix was restored.
-A piece of the studio session of this song was used in the 1975 "Cracked Actor" documentary and in that way appeared on the bootleg Stardust From The 70's (BO 16).
+On later reissues the original version was restored.
+The 1975 "Cracked Actor" documentary features tour rehearsals and in that way appeared on the bootleg Stardust From The 70's (BO 16).
 An alternate version can be found on the Absolutely Rare (no label) CD.

 Right On Mother (Bowie): this 1968 outtake was first released on the Little Toy Soldier (Albino AL 7153 HC 3104) bootleg.
 Peter Noone released his version of the song on the B-side of the 'Walnut Whirl' single (RAK 121), featuring David on piano.